jedinym/sqc-text/main.typ

 A common way to represent structures in a two-dimensional manner is to use a _molecular graph_ @chemo-informatics[p.
 2].
 A graph is a pair $G = (V, E)$, where $V$ is a set of _vertices_ and $E$ is a set of pairs $E = {(v_1, v_2) |
-v_1,v_2 in V}$, whose elements are called _edges_.
+v_1,v_2 in V}$, elements of which are called _edges_.
 Using a graph, it is possible to capture the topology of a molecule.
 In a molecular graph, vertices represent atoms and edges represent bonds between them @chemo-informatics[p.2].
 Both vertices and edges can hold additional information, such as bond orders for edges or atomic numbers for vertices @chemo-informatics[p.2].

 These molecular graphs can be encoded using various formats @chemical-formats, with _line notation_ being one of the simpler methods.
 A line notation represents a structure as a linear string of characters, making them relatively simple to read and understand.
-Multiple standards are utilized, such as SLN
-#footnote[Sybil Line Notation], WLN #footnote[Wiswesser Line Notation], and
-ROSDAL #footnote[Representation of structure diagram arranged linearly].

 One commonly used notation is SMILES #footnote[Simplified Molecular Input Line Entry Specification] @smiles.
 Specifically, the OpenSMILES standard is widely adopted and open-source @open-smiles.

 SMILES enables the representation of molecular graphs using ASCII strings with only a few rules.
 It works by doing a depth-first traversal of the graph and